-- i) A condition requiring both parties to comply with the IEGC. - ii) Details of connection, technical requirements and commercial arrangements. - iii) Details of any capital expenditure arising from necessary reinforcement or extension of the system and demarcation of the same between the concerned parties. - iv) Site responsibility schedule. - v) General philosophy, guidelines, etc., on protection.
+- i) A condition requiring both parties to comply with the IEGC. - ii) Details of connection, technical requirements and commercial arrangements. - iii) Details of any capital expenditure arising from necessary reinforcement or extension of the system, data communication, RTU etc. and demarcation of the same between the concerned parties. - iv) Site responsibility schedule. - v) General philosophy, guidelines, etc., on protection and telemetry.